Breadcrumbs

 A number of awards are available to support summer research endeavours for LMP Pathobiology Specialist students and other students participating in the SURE program.

-1. Early Awards for LMP Pathobiology students only
+1. Departmental Undergraduate Awards for Pathobiology Specialist students only

-LMP SURE Early Awards are available to Pathobiology Specialist students to support summer research experiences.
+LMP SURE Early Awards and the Linda and Avrum Gotlieb Summer Research Award are available to Pathobiology Specialist students to help them secure a supervisor match and support their summer research experiences.

 Awarded to Pathobiology Specialist students based on grade and application package.
 Preference will be given to top students who will be carrying out summer research for the first time.

-You do not need to have a supervisor match to apply to the LMP SURE Early Award.
-The award is designed to provide funds to help you find a lab in a research area you are interested in.
+You do not need to have a supervisor match to apply to the LMP SURE Early Award or Linda and Avrum Gotlieb Summer Research Award.
+These awards are designed to provide funds to help you find a lab in a research area you are interested in.

 We will notify winners by email in late January.
 Winners will be paid the award amount plus a supplement from the supervisor.